dsgubaton/carpooler-pro/FIREBASE-SETUP.md

 1. **Go to Firebase Console**
    - Visit: https://console.firebase.google.com/
-   - Select your project: `carbooler`
+   - Select your project: `carpooler-pro`

 2. **Navigate to Realtime Database Rules**
    - In the left sidebar, click on "Realtime Database"